Zero Waste Toothpaste Brands: 13 Plastic-Free Products To Sink Your Teeth Into

 Instead of baking soda, which can be abrasive on tooth enamel, they use bentonite clay powders, which rank only a 1 or 2 on the Mohs scale of harshness.

 The 6-month supply comes in mini glass mason jars.

 They also make traditional toothpaste, but these contain beeswax (not vegan friendly) and come in a traditional toothpaste tubes made of plastic, which we obviously don’t consider to be sustainable toothpaste packaging.

 About The Dirt

 The Dirt, a local Los Angeles based oral care company, focuses on “super natural personal care” and started because founder Shannon Drake was dissatisfied with the greenwashing of supposedly “natural” toothpaste.

 The Dirt aims to make products so healthy we could eat them.

-The Dirt’s products (which also includes zero waste mouthwash) are all cruelty-free, free of soy, corn, and gluten and filled with organic ingredients wherever possible.
+The Dirt’s low-waste toothpaste and mouthwash are all cruelty-free, free of soy, corn, and gluten and filled with organic ingredients wherever possible.